 Program Coordinator, Center for Women

-Tiffany is currently serving her third term as President of the Georgia Women's Conference and brings with her a passion for women's issues and civil rights.
-Tiffany earned her B.A. in English, with a focus in women's literature from Georgia State University.
-She serves as a facilitator for diversity workshops and safe space trainings at Emory University and other academic institutions.
-As a certified teacher and lifelong student, Tiffany takes a pedagogical approach to any project she undertakes and is committed to fostering a respectful, inclusive, and safe environment for the women of Emory.
+I am currently serving my third term as President of the Georgia Women's Conference.
+I earned my Bachelor of Arts degree in English, with a focus in women's literature from Georgia State University.
+I also serve as a facilitator for diversity workshops and safe space trainings at other academic institutions.
+I always take a pedagogical approach to any project I undertake and I am committed to fostering a respectful, inclusive, and safe environment for the women of Emory.